freerasmea/freerasmea.github.io/_posts/2016-12-14-new-indictments-against-rasmea.md

   U.S. Attorney Barbara McQuade announced that a grand jury she had empaneled returned a new, superseding indictment against Rasmea Odeh for unlawful procurement of naturalization.
-This new indictment is a vicious attack by prosecutors desperate after a series of setbacks in their case against the Chicago-based Palestinian American community leader.
+This new indictment is a vicious attack by prosecutors desperate after a series of setbacks in their case and is written to ensure that Rasmea stands before a jury as an accused terrorist.
 ---
 For Immediate Release